LibrariesHacked/schema-librarydata/docs/libraries.md

 This column allows for adding dates that are different to normal.
 This could be public holidays when the library is closed, or other exceptional situations.
 The format is to specify the date, include a colon, and then the opening hours.
 Instances of special hours are then separated by commas.
 For example, **2019-12-25: X, 2019-12-26: X,2019-12-27: 10:00-13:00**.
 This would describe that the library is closed on the 25th and 26th December, and open from 10am to 1pm on the 27th December.

 For more info see [these Google support pages](https://support.google.com/business/answer/6303076).

-#### Unique property reference number

-Unique property refence numbers (UPRNs) are administered centrally to local authorities.
-These are used by the adddress custodians within local authorities when creating new properties, and are assigned to the property until demolition.
-For more information see these [UPRN pages on the GeoPlace website](https://www.geoplace.co.uk/addresses/uprn).

-If you do not know the UPRNs of your library, it is likely that the Geographic Information System (GIS) team will know, or the street naming and numbering team.

 ### Potential problems